Emma Slevin: 2018

-Senior
+Senior gymnastics career

 2019

 Slevin turned senior in 2019.
 She competed at both the European Championships and the European Games but did not qualify for any event finals.
 In October she competed at the World Championships and placed 96th in the all-around during qualifications.

 2021

 In April Slevin competed at the European Championships.
 During qualifications she placed 27th in the all-around and qualified to the final.
 In doing so Slevin made history by becoming the first Irish female gymnast to qualify for a senior all-around final at any European Artistic Gymnastics Championships.
 She finished 19th.

 In October Slevin competed at the World Championships.
 She placed 21st during qualifications and qualified to the all-around final.
 She became the first Irish female gymnast to qualify for a senior all-around final at the World Championships.